MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-localpoliciessecurityoptions.md

 Interactive logon: Don't display last signed-in

 This security setting determines whether the Windows sign-in screen will show the username of the last person who signed in on this PC.

 If this policy is enabled, the username won't be shown.

 If this policy is disabled, the username will be shown.

-Default: Disabled.
+Default: Disabled

+This policy supports the following:
-Value type is integer.
-Supported operations are Add, Get, Replace, and Delete.
+- Supported value type is integer.
+- Supported operations are Add, Get, Replace, and Delete.

 <!--/Description-->
 <!--RegistryMapped-->